-People who have completed detox programs are usually advised to transition to a treatment program to help them identify and address the underlying issues that led to the addiction.16, 17 Treatment can take place in different settings and at different levels of intensity but usually involves an outpatient program or residential inpatient rehab.
+People who have completed detox programs are usually advised to transition to a treatment program to help them identify and address the underlying issues that led to the addiction.13, 14 Treatment can take place in different settings and at different levels of intensity.

 While treatment varies, patients can expect to receive different types of group and individual therapies to help them learn new skills and address substance-using behaviors.
-Therapies can include:10, 20, 21
+Therapies can include:4, 16

-- Cognitive-behavioral therapy (CBT), which helps you identify and replace negative, unhelpful, or unhealthy thoughts and behaviors that contribute to your substance use.
+- Cognitive-behavioral therapy (CBT).
+This can help you identify and replace negative, unhelpful, or unhealthy thoughts and behaviors that contribute to your substance use.
 You learn new coping skills and healthier ways of managing stress.

-- Contingency management (CM), which provides positive reinforcement for healthy behavioral changes.
+- Contingency management (CM).
+This provides positive reinforcement for healthy behavioral changes.
 People often receive rewards or vouchers to exchange for tangible goods when they achieve target behaviors (such as providing negative drug tests).

-- Family or couples therapy, which can help address issues in relationships that impact substance use or are affected by the person’s addiction.
+- Family or couples therapy.
+This can help address issues in relationships that impact substance use or are affected by the person’s addiction.